EngAAlex/VAIM/Readme.md

 ## Installation and available Scripts

 Detailed information about the installation of both server and client are available on the respective folders.
-However, a script for a complete default installation is available for Linux in the ```scripts``` folder of this repository.
+However, a script for a complete default installation ```VAIM_install.sh``` is available for Linux in the ```scripts``` folder of this repository.
 This installs all the required packages and sets up the database.
+To run it, navigate to the ```scripts``` folder and run it as ```sh VAIM_install.sh```.
+Sudo access will be requested.

-For Windows, the steps are the same, but dependencies need to be individually installed using msi packages or portable installations, making it very difficult to provide an automated installation script.
+For Windows, dependencies need to be individually installed using msi packages or portable installations, making it very difficult to provide an automated installation script.
+After dependencies have been installed, please refer to the individual server and client readmes to complete the installation.

-Once installation is complete, navigate to the script folder of VAIM and run ```VAIM_start.sh``` script on Linux or ```VAIM_start.bat``` on Windows or run the client and server independently with the instructions in the readme files of their respective folders.
+Once installation is complete, navigate to the ```scripts``` folder of VAIM and run ```VAIM_start.sh``` script on Linux or ```VAIM_start.bat``` on Windows or run the client and server independently with the instructions in the readme files in their respective folders.

 ## Live Demo